-It’s important for us to tell you there will be no pressure to ‘join in’ everything is very calm and everyone is welcome to join at their own pace.
+It’s important for us to inform you that there will be no pressure to ‘join in’.
+Everything is very calm, and everyone is welcome to join in at their own pace.

 Here are some of the things we get up to at our monthly group:

-Parents and carers welcome, check out our blog for more information!
+Parents and carers welcome to check out our blog for more information!